namtoki/English/wordlist.md

 enjoyable:                          As I adjusted to the new environment, my work became increasingly enjoyable.
 enterprise:                         He declined the timely offer of a job with his uncle's enterprise.
 enthusiastic:                       The enthusiastic audience clapped their hands several times during the mayor speech.
+eventually:                         He is confident that the company will eventually overcome its current problems.
 excess:                             Dogs will be more comfortable in summer if you clip off their excess hair with scissors.
 exhibit:                            The millionaire proudly exhibited his art collection at the city museum.
 existing:                           This new material absorbs sweat significantly more quickly than our existing products.
 expand:                             The company plans to expand its production capacity next year.
 explode:                            The second bomb exploded in a nearby park shortly after the first one.
+explosion:                          The police are investigating the cause of the explosion and the possibility of a link to terror group.
 expose:                             His bike is exposed to the heavy rain in the stormy weather.
 extend:                             The government will extend the welfare program for another three years.
 extraordinary:                      He has demonstrated extraordinary talent as a violinist.